GeoPurify: A Data-Efficient Geometric Distillation Framework for Open-Vocabulary 3D Segmentation: introduction

 This new paradigm primarily leverages the broad semantic capacity of 2D Vision-Language Models (VLMs)~\citep{radford2021learning,jia2021scaling,zou2023generalized} to extend a limited set of semantic labels to an open vocabulary.
 Existing approaches can be grouped into two categories: training-free and training-based.
 Training-free methods directly exploit 2D VLMs for segmentation, projecting multi-view 2D predictions onto 3D point clouds, and merging them to obtain final outputs.
 However, this often results in severe geometric inconsistencies, since 2D models lack awareness of 3D spatial structure.
 Training-based methods, in contrast, attempt to learn point-level mappings from 3D geometry to semantic labels, but require dense point cloud annotations, which are costly and labor-intensive to obtain.
 As a result, current approaches are constrained by an unfavorable trade-off: either accept noisy and fragmented outputs from training-free projection or incur the heavy data and computational burden of training-based pipelines to enforce geometric coherence.

-In the 2D-to-3D transfer, the 2D models typically follow a ``Segmentation and Matching'' paradigm \citep{li2022language,ghiasi2022scaling,wang2024sam}, a brittle two-step process that first segments objects and then classifies them, treating geometry and semantics as disconnected problems.
-This sharply contrasts with biological perception, where recognizing the form of an object and understanding its meaning are intrinsically linked, following a ``Segmentation as Understanding'' paradigm.
-We argue that machine perception should emulate this approach, where meaningful segmentation emerges as a property of deeper contextual understanding rather than as a precursor to recognition.
-However, as shown in Figure~\ref{fig:oripoint_cloud_comparison}-(b), 2D VLM features ($F_{sem}$) are semantically rich but geometrically inconsistent, resulting fragments and shape distortion, whereas priors from 3D self-supervised models ($G_{geo}$) are geometrically reliable but lack open-vocabulary semantics, as illustrated in Figure~\ref{fig:oripoint_cloud_comparison}-(c).
+In the 2D-to-3D transfer, the 2D models typically follow a ``Segmentation and Matching'' paradigm~\citep{li2022language,ghiasi2022scaling,wang2024sam}, a brittle two-step process that disconnects geometry and semantics.
+We argue that machine perception should instead follow a ``Segmentation as Understanding'' paradigm, where recognizing an object's form and understanding its meaning are intrinsically linked.
+However, simply adopting a generalist VLM that follows this paradigm is insufficient.
+As shown in Figure~\ref{fig:oripoint_cloud_comparison}-(b), 2D VLM features ($F_{sem}$) are semantically rich but geometrically inconsistent, resulting fragments and shape distortion, whereas priors from 3D self-supervised models ($G_{geo}$) are geometrically reliable but lack open-vocabulary semantics, as illustrated in Figure~\ref{fig:oripoint_cloud_comparison}-(c).
 Inspired by \citet{wysoczanska2024clip}, we hypothesize that transferring 2D features into 3D does not destroy the geometric information, but rather renders it latent, suggesting that we may recover latent structure more efficiently instead of learning 3D geometry from scratch.